 Trump to make statement on Iranian missile strikes, assures nation ‘All is well’

-President Trump is expected to make a statement Wednesday morning about the Iranian missile strikes that were aimed overnight at U.S. military bases in Iraq.
+President Trump plans to address the nation Wednesday to speak about the Iranian missile strikes that were aimed overnight at U.S. military bases in Iraq.

 While the attacks were the latest escalation with Tehran in the aftermath of a U.S. drone strike that killed the top Iranian general, initial assessments showed "no U.S. casualties," a U.S. military official in Baghdad told Fox News.